Story by: Maggie Roetker on April 27, 2016

 A $1 million pledge to the Children’s Hospital Foundation will give children with Type 1 diabetes the help they need to stay active on the playing field.

-The gift will establish the Christensen Family Diabetes Sports Medicine Program at Norton Children’s Hospital.
-The program will be part of the Wendy Novak Diabetes Center, which is a collaboration between Norton Children’s Hospital, the University of Louisville and UofL Physicians.
+The gift will establish the Christensen Family Sports & Activity Program at Norton Children’s Hospital.
+The program will be part of the Wendy Novak Diabetes Institute, which is a collaboration between Norton Children’s Hospital, the University of Louisville and UofL Physicians.

 Tony Christensen, president of Access Wealth Management, is making the pledge in honor of his son, Mason, who has Type 1 diabetes.